airliang/SRPRendering/pages/VarianceShadowMapping.md

 After modified:
 ![](vsm/vsm_problem_resolve.png)
 ### Biasing
+What shadow bias really is?
+We know that self shadow will cause shadow ance easily.
+But in variance shadow mapping, we don't need the depth bias since the shadow is not calculated by the depth compare.
+But we need to clamp the variance to a proper value.
+So in this case, __Bias__ means variance bias, not depth bias.
 From GPU Gem3 chapter 8, a solution to the problem of shadow biasing is introduced.
 If we see the shadow map as a parametric surface, each pixel in shadow map has their tangent plane.
 As the paper said:
 ![](vsm/gpu_gem_c8.png)